giampaolo/giampaolo.github.io/content/blog/2026/event-driven-process-waiting.md

 Authors: Giampaolo Rodola

 One of the less glamorous aspects of process management is waiting for a process to terminate.
-The standard library's
-[`subprocess`](https://docs.python.org/3/library/subprocess.html#subprocess.Popen.wait)
-has relied on a busy-loop polling approach since the *timeout* parameter was added to `Popen.wait()` in Python 3.3, around 13 years ago.
+The standard library's [`subprocess`](https://docs.python.org/3/library/subprocess.html#subprocess.Popen.wait) module has relied on a busy-loop polling approach since the *timeout* parameter was added to `Popen.wait()` in Python 3.3, around 13 years ago.
+And psutil's [Process.wait()](https://psutil.readthedocs.io/en/latest/#psutil.Process.wait) method used exactly the same technique (see [source](https://github.com/giampaolo/psutil/blob/700b7e6a/psutil/_psposix.py#L95-L160)).
-And psutil's
-[Process.wait()](https://psutil.readthedocs.io/en/latest/#psutil.Process.wait)
-method used exactly the same technique (see [source](https://github.com/giampaolo/psutil/blob/700b7e6a/psutil/_psposix.py#L95-L160)).